 Passing Another Vehicle While Using Cruise Control

-Use the accelerator pedal to increase your speed.
-When you take your foot off the pedal, your vehicle will slow down to the cruise control speed you set earlier.
-However, if you use the accelerator to increase the vehicle's speed for approximately 60 seconds, cruise control will disengage.
+Use the accelerator pedal to increase the vehicle's speed.
+When you take your foot off the pedal, the vehicle slows down to the previous cruise control speed that was set earlier.

 Using Cruise Control on Hills